garvit14/llm-aggregator/README.md

 ### For Usage:

-1. `npm i -g server` - needs to be done only first time
+1. `npm i -g serve` - needs to be done only first time
 2. `npm run build`
 3. `serve -s build`